 The Defendant in a divorce case will be served with the complaint and has 30 days to respond to the allegations included in the complaint.
 The defendant will affirm, deny, or respond to each allegation and also file this or her own counterclaim.
 The counterclaim is the defendant’s opportunity to make allegations.

 Now that each party is on notice of the divorce, the discovery process begins.
 Each party can request information from the other party, schedule depositions to have an opportunity to ask questions, and subpoena information.
 The information being requested and/or asked in a deposition is needed so that the court can make an equitable distribution of assets.
 Questions about finances, assets, behavior history, and any other pertinent information may be asked during this process.
 Financial information is especially important when there are children shared by the spouses.
-The financial information is used to calculate child support payments, if necessary.
 Additionally, the information in the discovery process is also used to determine child custody and what the arrangement might be after the divorce is finalized.

 Once the complaint and answer are filed, each party has conducted discovery, and any preliminary motions have been addressed, the settlement process can begin.
 If the parties can not come to a mutual agreement, there will be a court hearing scheduled.
 Both parties will present their case to the judge, including any witnesses or exhibits.
 The judge will then take all of the presented information and come to a final conclusion.
 A final judgment will be reached and the divorce finalized.